FalcoSuessgott/vault-kubernetes-kms/docs/configuration.md

 You can create the policy using `vault policy write kms ./kms-policy.hcl`.

 ### Kubernetes Auth
 `vault-kubernetes-kms` supports [Vaults Kubernetes Authentication Method](https://developer.hashicorp.com/vault/docs/auth/kubernetes).
-This way the curent specified service account is used for authentitation and authorization.
+This way the current specified service account is used for authentication and authorization.
-Vault will need to be able to validate any incomming service accounts, thus we need to give Vault a token with the appropiate RBAC settings (`role-tokenreview-binding`).
+Vault will need to be able to validate any incoming service accounts, thus we need to give Vault a token with the appropriate RBAC settings (`role-tokenreview-binding`).

 The following steps can help getting you started: